BASED IN SLIGO, IRELAND

 Dene Lane: Unknown - if you have info please email us

 Gerry Kelly: Gerry's career included stints with both Har and the Escorts and the Pirates before Magic.
 He left the band to join Joe Dolan and the Drifters where he stayed for seven years before leaving the scene.
-He now lives in London.
+He now lives in Kent and works for Citibank in London.
+He also still gigs occasionally with Sean Holland, formerly of Kilkenny's Black Aces.

 John Murphy: Unknown - if you have info please email us